 Management Act.
 Sites with land disturbances between 10,000 square feet and an acre, not part of a larger common plan of development or sale, are subject to different penalty authorities under the Erosion and Sediment Control Law (ESCL).
 The Construction Stormwater Civil Charge/Civil Penalty Worksheet should not be used for violations at such sites.
 For violations of the ESCL, Regulations, and orders of the Board, the ESCL limits penalties to \$1,000 per violation, up to \$10,000 for a series of specified violations arising from the same operative set of facts.
 Va.
-Code §§ 62.1-44.15:54, 62.1-44.15:63.
+Code § 62.1-44.15:63.
 For violations of court orders, the ESCL authorizes penalties up to \$2,000 per violation.
 Va.
 Code § 62.1-44.15:63.
 Beginning thirty days after the adoption of regulations pursuant to the Virginia Erosion and Stormwater Management Act, these penalty authorities will be amended by HB 1250/SB 673 (2016).
-Note that for land disturbing activities subject to regulation under the Stormwater Management Act and the ESCL.
-DEQ addresses such deficiencies with its greater penalty authority under the Stormwater Management Act, and staff should calculate the appropriate civil charge or civil penalty using the Worksheet at the end of this section.
+Note that for land disturbing activities subject to regulation under the Stormwater Management Act, erosion and sediment (E&S) control deficiencies typically constitute violations under both the Stormwater Management Act and the ESCL.
+DEQ addresses such deficiencies with its greater penalty authority under the Stormwater Management Act and the ESCL.
+DEQ addresses such deficiencies with its greater penalty authority under the Stormwater Management Act and staff should calculate the appropriate civil charge or civil penalty using the Worksheet at the end of this section.

-38 Va.
-Code §§ 62.1-44.15:25(6) and 62.1-44.15:48(D)(2) incorporate by reference the civil penalty amount from Va.
+&lt;sup>40 Va.
+Code §§ 62.1-44.15:25(6) and 62.1-44.15:48(D)(2) incorporate by reference the civil charge amount from Va.
 Code § 62.1-44.15:48(A).